stephschofield/emily-and-matthews-wedding-site/README.md

 This repository hosts the source code for a wedding website deployed via the v0.dev platform, backend configured using Supabase, and hosted on Vercel.
 The website offers a user-friendly interface where guests can find event information, RSVP, and receive updates.

-The main features of Emily and Matthew's wedding website likely include the following based on typical essential and popular wedding website features:
+The main features of Emily and Matthew's wedding website include the following features:

 - **Event Information**: Clear details of the wedding date, time, and venue locations, including maps or directions to help guests navigate where the ceremony and reception are taking place.
 - **RSVP Tool**: An integrated feature allowing guests to easily respond to invitations online, including options for meal preferences and RSVP deadlines to streamline guest management.